plumdog/download-executable/README.md

 If set to `true`, gzip-extract the downloaded file.
 Can be used in conjunction with `pathInTar` to handle `.tar.gz` files.

+### `bz2Extract`

+Required?: no, defaults to saving the downloaded file as-is

+Type: `boolean`

+If set to `true`, bz2-extract the downloaded file.
+Can be used in conjunction with `pathInTar` to handle `.tar.bz2` files.

+Note: if `bz2Extract` and `gzExtract` are both set to `true`, will gzip-extract then bz2-extract, but this is not expected to be a real use case.

 ### `hashValueUrl`

 Required?: must set one of: `execIsOk`; `version`; `hashValueUrl`